Teaching in Turbulent Times Toolkit

 Know that UO contracts with Cascade Centers, Inc. to provide a comprehensive Employee Assistance Program (EAP) for eligible employees and their dependents.
 The services are provided at no cost to eligible members.
-Visit EAP for more information about this program or visit Cascade Centers, Inc. UO also offers a range of timely wellness seminars, including on managing the financial, family, and work stresses associated with COVID-19.
+Visit EAP for more information about this program or visit Canopy.
+UO also offers a range of timely wellness seminars, including on Thriving in a World Turned Upside Down.

 Your teaching work is the pride of UO—TEP will be here for individual teaching support if and when you need us.